MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdicreatedeviceinfolistexw.md

 ## -description

-The <b>SetupDiCreateDeviceInfoList</b> function creates an empty <a href="devinst.device_information_sets">device information set</a> on a remote or a local computer and optionally associates the set with a device setup class .
+The <b>SetupDiCreateDeviceInfoList</b> function creates an empty <a href="https://msdn.microsoft.com/library/Ff541247(v=VS.85).aspx">device information set</a> on a remote or a local computer and optionally associates the set with a device setup class .

 ## -parameters